AllenWu233/ruka-kmm/README.md

 ## Description

-A Kenshi mod manager built with PyQt6.
+A Kenshi mod manager built with PyQt6 for Linux.

 ## Usage